nelsonifechukwu/nelsonifechukwu/README.md

 - 📝 I regularly write @ [nelsonelijah.com/blog](https://www.nelsonelijah.com/blog)

 - Never forget these [hacking laws](https://hacker-laws.com/):
-  - “The greatest shortcoming of the human race is our inability to understand the exponential function.” — Professor Albert Allen Bartlett
   - Gall’s Law: “A complex system that works is invariably found to have evolved from a simple system that worked.”
   - YAGNI (You Aren’t Gonna Need It): “Always implement things when you actually need them, never when you just foresee that you need them.”
-  - Kidlin's law: "If you write the problem down clearly, then the matter is half solved."
+  - Kidlin's Law: "If you write the problem down clearly, then the matter is half solved."
+  - “The greatest shortcoming of the human race is our inability to understand the exponential function.” — Professor Albert Allen Bartlett

 <h3 align="left">Languages: </h3>
 <p align="left">